javok3000/StarshipConfig/README.md

 # Description
-A simple installation of starship for zsh in Ubuntu.
+A simple StarShip installation for zsh in Ubuntu.

 For more information read [Starship](https://starship.rs/) documentation